philippschroeppel/nebulous/README.md

 Everything in Nebulous is built to be light as a feather, it should feel the opposite of Kubernetes.
 You can spin it up easily on your local machine as a single process, while still enabling you to seemlessly scale to thousands of nodes in the cloud when needed.

-Nebulous should be as cheap as possible when not in use.
+Nebulous should be as cheap as possible when idle.

 ## Installation